 Associate Research Fellow, Centre for Health Research (CHR), School of Medicine.
 Xiaoqi has a background in Economics and Geography, and uses multilevel modelling, longitudinal data analysis, and Geographic Information Systems (GIS) in her research.
 Xiaoqi’s PhD research at the University of St Andrews used large datasets (e.g. the Office for National Statistics Longitudinal Study of England and Wales) and quantitative methods to investigate the effects of living in deprived and ethnically segregated neighbourhoods on life-chances over a ten year period.
 Since starting at CHR in 2012, Xiaoqi’s research has been on the Geographic and Resource Analysis in Primary Health Care (GRAPHC) project; a collaboration between CHR and colleagues at the Australian National University.
 Using The 45 and Up Study, linked Medicare Benefits Schedule, hospital records and mortality data, Xiaoqi and colleagues are using multilevel models, GIS and simulation methods to investigate spatial variation of health need, demand and cost, in association with the whereabouts of healthcare supply and how patients have chosen to interact with healthcare, to identify areas where resource allocation would reduce health inequities and inefficiencies in the primary healthcare system.

-Research Fellow, Centre for Health Research, completed her PhD on mortality associated with maintenance treatments for opioid dependence at the National Drug and Alcohol Research Centre in 2009.
-She also completed her Masters of Public Health at the University of Sydney in 2004.
+Research Fellow, Centre for Health Research, School of Medicine, completed her PhD on mortality associated with maintenance treatments for opioid dependence at UNSW in 2009 and her MPH (University of Sydney) in 2004.
 She has particular experience in the analysis of linked health data.
 Amy is currently a team investigator on the Outcomes, Services and Policy for the Reproductive and Early Years (OSPREY) NHMRC capacity building program, in which she is examining the incidence and clinical outcomes of meningococcal disease in children.
 Amy is also part of the team evaluating healthdirect Australia, a telephone-based health care triage and advice service.

 Associate Research Fellow joined the Centre for Health Research in 2013 after completing a 2-year postdoctoral fellowship at the Queensland Institute of Medical Research.
 Her previous research expertise was to study the effect of sunlight, vitamin D on population health.
 Her current project is to investigate indicators of health-seeking behaviour and potentially preventable hospitalisation (PPH).
 She will use data from the 45 and Up Study and linkage to other health records including the NSW Admitted Patient Data Collection to identify PPH admissions and Medicare Australia for non-hospital medical care incidence.